Home Insurance Coinsurance Clause: What It Is & How to Avoid Penalties

 What happens if I'm underinsured when I file a home insurance claim?

 If your coverage falls below the required coinsurance percentage (typically 80%), your insurer applies a penalty formula: (Coverage Carried ÷ Coverage Required) × Loss Amount − Deductible.
 This means you receive a proportionally reduced payout on your claim, even for a partial loss.
-The shortfall must come out of your own pocket.
-The larger the coverage gap, the steeper the financial hit.
+The shortfall must come out of your own pocket, and the larger the coverage gap, the steeper the financial hit.
+See our home insurance settlement guide for how these reduced payouts are actually issued.

 Does the coinsurance clause apply to every type of home insurance claim?

-The coinsurance clause can apply to both partial and total losses, though the impact is most often felt on partial losses — which are far more common.
+The coinsurance clause can apply to both partial and total losses, though the impact is most often felt on partial losses, which are far more common.
 Whether it's water damage, fire, or storm damage, if you're underinsured at the time of the claim, the penalty formula kicks in and reduces your reimbursement.
+In 2026, carriers are enforcing insurance-to-value requirements more aggressively than in prior years, so gaps are getting caught faster.

 How is the 80% coinsurance requirement different from being fully insured?

-The 80% requirement means you must carry coverage for at least 80% of your home's full replacement cost — not the total value.
+The 80% requirement means you must carry coverage for at least 80% of your home's full replacement cost, not 100%.
 Carrying exactly 80% still means you'd be responsible for 20% of any loss above your coverage limits.
 To fully protect yourself from large losses, carrying 100% replacement cost coverage (or adding a guaranteed replacement cost endorsement) is the safest approach.

 Is there a way to avoid the coinsurance clause entirely?

 Some insurers offer policies with an agreed value clause or guaranteed replacement cost endorsement, which effectively waive the coinsurance requirement.
 With agreed value coverage, you and the insurer pre-agree on the value of your home, and no coinsurance penalty applies.
-Ask your insurer or agent whether these options are available on your policy.
-For more context on how home insurance settlements are paid out, see our full breakdown.
+Ask your insurer or agent whether these options are available on your policy, since availability has tightened in high-risk regions in 2026.

 How often should I update my dwelling coverage to avoid coinsurance penalties?

-At a minimum, review your dwelling coverage once per year — or anytime you make a significant improvement, addition, or renovation.
-Construction costs have been rising by 5–10% annually in many U.S. markets, which means a policy that was adequate three years ago may leave you underinsured today.
+At a minimum, review your dwelling coverage once per year, or anytime you make a significant improvement, addition, or renovation.
+Construction costs have risen more than 43% since early 2020 and are still climbing 4% to 6% annually in 2026, which means a policy that was adequate three years ago may leave you underinsured today.
 Request a replacement cost estimate from your insurer or agent at each renewal to stay ahead of the gap.
-First-time buyers should pay special attention to this — see our home insurance guide for first-time buyers for a full coverage checklist.
+First-time buyers should pay special attention to this, so see our home insurance guide for first-time buyers for a full coverage checklist.

 Compare Home Insurance Plans in Ohio